 Instead, organizations now face a compounding stack of disruption drivers.
 Tariffs and trade wars, with McKinsey’s 2025 Supply Chain Risk Survey reporting that 82% of supply chains are affected by new tariff regimes.

-This article provides 15 specific, measurable key risk indicators (KRIs) for supply chain risk management.
+This article provides 15 specific, measurable Supply Chain Key Risk Indicators Examples (KRIs) for supply chain risk management.
 Each comes with a definition, measurement approach, threshold logic, and practical guidance on how to deploy it within your enterprise risk management framework.

-These are vendor-neutral metrics that work in Excel, your existing GRC platform, or whatever tool you already use.
+These Supply Chain Key Risk Indicators Examples are vendor-neutral metrics that work in Excel, your existing GRC platform, or whatever tool you already use.
 For foundational KRI concepts and how dashboards function, see: How to Use a Key Risk Indicators Dashboard.

 Why Supply Chain Risk Needs Dedicated KRIs

-Supply chain risk has moved from an operational nuisance to a board-level strategic concern.
+Supply chain risk has moved from an operational nuisance to a board-level strategic concern, and Supply Chain Key Risk Indicators Examples are how risk leaders translate that concern into measurable oversight.
 Global supply chain disruptions in 2024 led companies to incur financial losses averaging around 8% of their annual revenues.

 The supply chain risk management market generated $4.52 billion in 2025 and is projected to reach $9.22 billion by 2030 at a 15.3% CAGR, reflecting how seriously organizations are investing in this space.
 Factory fires, labor strikes, and extreme weather events expanded 38% year-over-year in 2024 alone.

 Yet despite this investment, nine in ten respondents in McKinsey’s 2024 Global Supply Chain Leader Survey reported encountering supply chain challenges during the year.
-The gap between spending on supply chain risk management and actually measuring it effectively remains wide.
+The gap between spending on supply chain risk management and actually measuring it effectively remains wide, which is exactly the void that well-designed Supply Chain Key Risk Indicators Examples are built to fill.

 Only 6% of organizations achieve full end-to-end supply chain visibility.
 Average delivery times for raw materials still stand at 81 days, compared to 65 days pre-pandemic, a roughly 25% increase that shows no sign of normalizing.